eXtended Graphics Adapter [XGA]

 XGA Description and Pinout

-The eXtended Graphics Adapter [XGA] interface was developed by IBM and is used as an interface between a Personal Computer and a Monitor.
-The XGA interface was introduced in 1990.
-The VGA interface provided a resolution of 1024 x 768 pixels.
-The XGA Interface bus uses a 15-pin D-sub connector.
-The table below provides the pinout and signal names for the DB15-pin connector.
+The eXtended Graphics Adapter [XGA] interface was developed by IBM and was used as an interface between a Personal Computer and a Monitor.

 A listing on OEM D-sub connector manufacturers may be found on the Connector Manufacturers page, and this page points to Cable Assemblies.

-XGA Cable
+XGA 15-Pin D-Sub Cable and Pinout

 XGA Connector Pinout

-Pin # Name Description
+Pin # name Description

 1 RED Video Red Video